Edgbaston: Education

 Since the beginning of the 20th century, Edgbaston has been home to Edgbaston High School for Girls, St Paul's School for Girls, St George's School, King Edward's School, King Edward VI Five Ways School, King Edward VI High School for Girls and Priory School.

 Two universities have campuses in Edgbaston, the University of Birmingham and Birmingham City University; there are numerous university halls of residence in the area.
 The Joseph Chamberlain Memorial Clock Tower, one of Birmingham's tallest buildings, can be found at the centre of the University of Birmingham.

-In addition, the area is also home to a number of independent preparatory schools namely, West House School, Norfolk House School and Hallfield School, along with primary intakes at Edgbaston High School for Girls, Priory School and St Georges School.
+In addition, the area is also home to a number of independent preparatory schools, namely West House School, Norfolk House School and Hallfield School, along with primary intakes at Edgbaston High School for Girls, Priory School and St George's School.

 Edgbaston is also the home of Queen's College, an ecumenical theological college.
-West House School, independent primary schools Birmingham Blue Coat School and Hallfield School [ St Swithun's School ] are also located in the area.
+Independent primary schools Birmingham Blue Coat School and Hallfield School are also located in the area.
 The Elmhurst School for Dance, the oldest vocational dance school in the United Kingdom, relocated to a new building in Edgbaston in 2004.
 St Philip's Grammar School used to be located adjacent to the Oratory.
 However, it became a sixth form college in 1976 and then merged with South Birmingham College in 1995.